networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/settings_model.md

 ---------------------------------------------------------------------------------------------------
 ## BoxFigure

 Box figure field.
+The following fields are optional:
-The `"useLabelField"` field is optional (`true` by default) and is used to show or hide the figure label text field.
+- `"useLabelField"` (`true` by default) is used to show or hide the figure label text field.
+- `"useDisplayOnCamera"` (`true` by default) is used to show or hide the "Display on camera" checkbox.

 [proprietary]